BinDong314/DASSA/Readme.md

-# This is simple README file for DASSA, which now have the same copyright as ArrayUDF (https://bitbucket.org/dbin_sdm/arrayudf-test/src/master/)
+This is simple README file for DASSA, which now have the same copyright as ArrayUDF now(https://bitbucket.org/dbin_sdm/arrayudf-test/src/master/)

-# For the tips on Lawrencium, see the section 6 at the end
+For the tips on Lawrencium, see the section 6 at the end

-# 1, Install FastTensor (ArrayUDF)
+1, **Install FastTensor (ArrayUDF)**

   See Readme file at https://bitbucket.org/dbin_sdm/arrayudf-test/src/master/

-# 2, Install Dependency
+2, **Install Dependency**

    2.1, FFTW etc.